rajsingh898/Language-Detection-/README.md

 # Language-Detection-
-A data science model that recognises a language when text is entered
+A data science model that recognises a language when text is entered. s